Recovery. It’s not sexy, we know... Rest days? Foam rolling? Deloading? Stretching? Boring...

 lub-dub ….... lub-dub .. lub-dub .... lub-dub …

-The measurement of the amount of variability in each heartbeat intervals is called Heart Rate Variability (HRV).
+How we measure the changes in the heartbeat’s rhythm is called Heart Rate Variability (HRV).

 Measuring your HRV is one of the best ways to know if your body is stressed, and generally speaking, the higher your HRV (measured from 0-100 using HRV devices), the more recovered and ready to train you are.